Vernazza, Cinque Terre, Italy. fokke baarssen/Shutterstock

 How much time should I spend in Cinque Terre?

-The vast majority of visitors come here for a day trip, and while it's possible to visit all five villages in a day, to do so is to completely miss the beauty of the area.
-Rather like Venice, Cinque Terre is so popular, and so crowded, that if you just have a quick glimpse, you're likely to end up disappointed.
+The vast majority of visitors come here for a day trip, and while it is possible to visit all five villages in a day, you’ll miss the true beauty of the area if you do so.
+Rather like Venice, Cinque Terre is so popular, and so crowded, that if you just have a quick glimpse, you’re likely to end up disappointed.

-Instead, you probably need at least three or four full days in Cinque Terre to get a true taste.
-That gives you time to see the villages, walk some of the Sentiero Azzurro paths, sit back with some of the local wine as you take in the views, and even visit some of the villages further up the cliff sides.
-Spend a week, and you can add lesser-known hikes and visit some of Italy's most spectacular vineyards.
-Even longer is better – I spent two weeks on my first trip and enjoyed every minute.
+Instead, you need at least three or four full days in Cinque Terre to get a true taste.
+That gives you time to see the villages, walk some of the Sentiero Azzurro paths, sit back with some of the local wine as you take in the views, and even visit some of the villages further up the cliffsides.
+Spend a week, and you can add on lesser-known hikes and visits to some of Italy’s most spectacular vineyards.
+Even longer is better: I spent two weeks on my first trip to Cinque Terre and enjoyed every minute.

 Is it easy to get into and around Cinque Terre?